amethyst/amethyst/book/src/ui/interacting.md

 We haven't performed any here since we only have one button, so all generated events are tied to that button.

+---

+Basically you want all the magic happening in the systems, like fading effects, scaling effect and such.

+In theory you could set up a connection between the system and the state like a resource, which will determine the change of the state.
+Eventhough possible, it is not recommended.
+That's why now we will go through managing input through the state.

+---